Policies & Procedures

 The employee’s identification card is required for access to certain events and/or facilities.
 The identification card will admit the employee and immediate family members residing at the employee’s home to designated official University-sponsored events.
 In addition, the identification card may be used for Library privileges and use of the Student Activity Center.

 The identification card does not authorize the holder to obligate the University in any manner.
-The identification card is the property of the University and must be returned to the Employment and Benefits Office at the time employment is terminated.
+The identification card is the property of the University and must be returned to the Department of Human Resources at the time employment is terminated.

 The University is committed to maintaining a workplace environment that is safe and secure for all employees of the University.
 Threats, threatening behavior, acts of violence, and unwanted attention directed against other employees, visitors, or guests by an employee of the University will not be tolerated.